This post includes affiliate links.

 - Waistcoat Stitch(wst), pictures with instructions on how to change colors using the wst are in between the pattern also (video is also on the bottom of this pattern)

-HERE is a post I created explaining the stitch in pictures, but the link to the video above is more clear and in my opinion easier to understand
+HERE is a post I created explaining the stitch in pictures.
+But the link to the video above is clearer and in my opinion, easier to understand.

 With color A and a 5.0mm hook make a chain of 10 chains